ruchitGandhiNEU/demo/README.md

 $ lerna bootstrap
 ```

-Put `.env` files into root of respective services (ask your collegues about those files)
+Put `.env` files intsdasdasdjo root of respective services (ask your collegues about those files)

 Execute the following command to run watch-and-build:
 ```sh